The next Parish Council Meeting will be held on the 5th of October 2022 at 7.00pm in the Community Centre.

-Parish Council meetings in 2022 will be on the second Monday at 7.00 pm unless otherwise stated.
+Parish Council meetings in 2022 will now be on the third Tuesday at 7.00 pm unless otherwise stated.

 Community Facilities Meeting: To be arranged.
 Please contact the Parish Clerk (firstname.lastname@example.org) for the login details if you wish to attend.